FraserBrooks/java_messaging_system/README.md

 ## Client.java

-   * Reads user name and server address from command line.
+   * Reads server address from command line.
-   * Opens a socket for communication with the server.
+   * Opens a socket and creates streams for communication with the server.
-   * Sends the user name to the server.
    * Starts two threads ClientSender and ClientReceiver.
    * Waits for them to end.
    * Then it itself ends.